The State Arts Council’s Heritage & Traditional Arts Blog

 The Heritage and Traditional Arts Program of the NH State Council on the Arts identifies, documents, preserves, and promotes traditional arts and artists in New Hampshire so they continue to be a visible and vital aspect of the state’s living cultural heritage.
 The program administers grants, program services, and technical support to organizations and traditional artists.

-For more information about the Heritage and Traditional Arts Program, contact the program coordinator, Julianne Morse.
+For more information about the Heritage and Traditional Arts Program, contact the program coordinator, Julianne Gadoury.